lieyanqzu/sbwsz-mcp/README/README.en.md

   Get detailed information about a single set.
 - **get_set_cards**
   Get all cards from a specific set, with support for pagination and sorting.
+- **hzls**
+  Creates a composite image by arranging Chinese Magic card name sections to spell out the input sentence.

 ## Usage